frelon/suse-elemental/docs/linux-only-image.md

 The OS installation supports configurations through a script that will be executed in a `chroot` on the unpacked operating system.

-> **NOTE:** The script is executed after any customer provided overlays archive are expanded.
+> **NOTE:** The script is executed after any user provided overlays archive are expanded.

 #### Example Config Script